All Products

 Example

-call dbms_etl.sync_by_sql("search", "
+CALL dbms_etl.sync_by_sql("search", "

--- Step 1: Define the PolarDB source table
+-- Step 1: Define PolarDB source table

 CREATE TEMPORARY TABLE `db1`.`sbtest1` (